Welcome to today's edition of the Rush 24-7 podcast.

 I don't think they ever will.

-I I think I think the smaller cutting devices was his point.
+I think the smaller cutting devices was his point.

 Yeah, yeah.

-Smaller cutting device.
+Smaller cutting devices.

 Like a knife.

-Yeah, he his whole point was that there is not going to be the shadiest even hint of a difference between who runs it.
+Yeah, his whole point was that there is not going to be the shadiest even hint of a difference between who runs it.

-Um it's just neither here nor there.
+You know, it's just neither here nor there.

 Because we've started repeating ourselves now.